Sexual Assault/Sexual Misconduct

 - Find a safe location away from the perpetrator of the assault.

-- If you do not wish to report the assault formally, and if you want the details to be kept anonymous (no personally identifiable information shared with anyone), you can speak to a licensed counselor in the Longbrake Student Wellness Center, off-campus local rape crisis counselors, or on-or off-campus members of the clergy/chaplains who will maintain confidentiality except in extreme cases of immediacy of threat or danger or abuse of a minor.
-Be advised that all College employees (faculty and staff), including RAs, are mandatory reporters.
+- If you do not wish to report the assault formally, and if you want the details to be kept anonymous (no personally identifiable information shared with anyone), you can speak to a licensed counselor or other employee in the Longbrake Student Wellness Center, the College Chaplain, off-campus local rape crisis counselors, or on- or off-campus members of the clergy who will maintain confidentiality except in extreme cases of immediacy of threat or danger or abuse of a minor.
+Be advised that all other College employees (faculty and staff), including RAs, are mandatory reporters.
 If they are aware of an allegation of discrimination, harassment, retaliation, and/or sexual misconduct, they must report it to the College’s Title IX Coordinator, a Deputy Coordinator, or Security and Protective Services.

 - Recognize that healing from sexual assault takes time.
 Use the resources that are available at the College.
 If the College has notice of the incident, remedial, responsive, and/or protective actions will be implemented such as no contact orders, counseling and/or medical services, academic support, living arrangement adjustments, providing a campus escort, academic or work schedule and assignment accommodations, safety planning, and/or referral to campus and community support resources.

 If someone you know has been sexually assaulted:

 - Believe them.
 Listen to and support them.
 Do not be judgmental; what happened is not their fault.

 - Help them to review their options for medical care, police, and College reporting and available resources of support.
 Remember, it is their decision about whom to tell, when to tell, and what their next steps will be.